-Many wills and trust have no contest clauses, also referred to as in terrorem clauses.
-These basically say that anyone who contest the will or trust looses their inheritance under the will or trust.
+Many wills and trust have no-contest clauses, referred to as in terrorem clauses.
+These basically say that anyone who contests the will or trust loses their inheritance under the will or trust.
 People are afraid that they will get nothing if they contest the will.

 Are no contest clauses enforceable?

-The Texas legislature adopted the reasoning on good faith and recently updated the law on no contest or in terrorem clauses and the good faith issue.
+The Texas legislature adopted the reasoning on good faith and updated the law on no-contest or in terrorem clauses and the good-faith issue.
 The new law makes it easier to contest wills that have no contest provisions and voids in terrorem clauses in wills and trust if a contest of the will or trust was brought in good faith.
 In other words, even if the will provides for a forfeiture in the event of a will contest even one brought in good faith, the new legislation voids those provisions if the contest was brought in good faith.
-Because of this new law, your should not let the existence of a no contest clause in a will keep you from contesting a will if you are acting in good faith and with just cause.
+Because of this new law, you should not let the existence of a no-contest clause in a will keep you from contesting a will if you are acting in good faith and with just cause.